Naseem77/FitnessPro/README.md

 FitnessPro App Application for Android and IOS users!

-Fitness pro application has been created with react-native for IOS and Android platforms You can check what fetures the applcation provaides here: https://youtu.be/MKhXwp7SDUw
+Fitness pro application has been created with react-native for IOS and Android platforms Take a look at the short video here: https://youtu.be/MKhXwp7SDUw

 ## Dependencies:
 ```javascript